Reds edge Cubs 3-2 for fifth straight win over Chicago

 Cubs starter Mike Montgomery (3-3) allowed three runs on six hits in five innings while walking two and hitting two batters.
 He scuffled in the fourth and fifth as the Reds built a 3-0 lead.

+”They always could hit,” Cubs manager Joe Maddon said. ”The difference is they’re keeping the other side down now.

+”It’s not just us.
+Their pitching is really, I think, the lynchpin of their success right now.”

-The Reds swept the Cubs in a four-game series in Cincinnati two weeks ago and kept it up on Friday by jumping ahead 2-0 in the fourth after loading the bases with no outs.
+The Reds jumped ahead 2-0 in the fourth after loading the bases with no outs.

 Duvall lined a single up the middle to score Gennett, then Joey Votto came home on Scott Schebler’s double-play grounder.